George W. Johnson (governor): Governor of Kentucky

-Death at the Battle of Shiloh
+Battle of Shiloh

-When General Albert Sydney Johnston was forced to withdraw his troops from Bowling Green in February 1862, the Confederate state government moved with his army to Tennessee.
+When General Albert Sidney Johnston was forced to withdraw his troops from Bowling Green in February 1862, the Confederate state government moved with his army to Tennessee.
 On April 6, 1862, General Johnston attacked the Union army at Shiloh, Tennessee.
 During this battle, Johnson served as a volunteer aide to General Breckinridge and Colonel Robert P. Trabue.
 After his horse was killed out from under him, Johnson fought on foot with Company E of the Fourth Kentucky Infantry Regiment, and insisted on being sworn in as a private.
 He declared "I will take a good night's rest and be ready for the fight tomorrow."

 The next day, Johnson was seriously wounded in the right thigh and abdomen.
 He lay wounded on the battlefield until the next morning, when he was recognized by Union General Alexander McDowell McCook.
 Johnson and McCook had both attended the 1860 Democratic National Convention and were both Freemasons.
 Johnson was taken aboard the Union hospital ship Hannibal, where despite the ministrations of several physicians, he died on April 8.
 Friends in the Union army, including General John M. Harlan, packed Johnson's body in salt and shipped it to Louisville, then on to Georgetown for burial.